OHSutton/Bitcoin-Hub/README.md

 # Bitcoin-Hub
-A project the contains all necessary tools to interact with the bitcoin network
+A project that contains all necessary tools to interact with the bitcoin network